liryan1/mystery/Updates.md

 # To do
+2. design chess game
-2. Interpret prefix, postfix, and infix mathematical expressions
+3. Interpret prefix, postfix, and infix mathematical expressions
-3. Given a string and dictionary, return a string split into two words
+4. Given a string and dictionary, return a string split into two words
-4. class for 24 game, remove duplicate solutions
+5. class for 24 game, remove duplicate solutions
-7. Read on Shannon information entropy.
+6. Read on Shannon information entropy.
 Construct Huffman tree from a probability distribution
-8. generate nth fibonacci number with O(log n) time
+7. generate nth fibonacci number with O(log n) time

-# System Design Questions
-* You have a server that can handle 10 requests per second.
-How would you handle a situation when 20 requests come?
+# Progress and Notes
+Some progress updates

-# Questions
+## Questions 4/2
 1. In recursive functions, python allows function inside.
 Say if you need the recursive function to pass in additional parameters.
-How do we deal with this in C++?
+How do we deal with this in C++? define a helper function.
-2. LRU Cache #include issue
+2. LRU Cache #include issue - solved.
-3. distributed systems, parallel programming
+3. combinatorics questions such as https://leetcode.com/discuss/interview-question/1603439
+4. parallel programming/computing
+   - linking multiple computational units to speed up

+5. distributed systems
+   - storage across multiple factories
+   - networking
+   - backup systems to deal with failure
-4. General considerations for OO design
+6. General considerations for OO design
-5.

-# Progress and Notes
-Some progress updates
+Ads:
+- big data solutions, pipelines, concurrency, serving, ranking (ML)

+* include conflict example
+  a.cpp
+    #include a.h
+    #include b.h
+      #include a.h
+  include guard called pre-compile macro: #ifndef

+### OO Design
+- error handling
+  - error code
+  - exception
+- think about abstraction (interface)
+  - which methods?
+  - expandable, but don't over design
+  - principle: one object achieves one task
+- encapsulation: hide private functions and data, provides public information
+  - contract between user and provider
+  - user can never change private items
+  - separate implementation from usage
+- polymorphism
+  - interface

+- memory leak: objects do not get deleted and overflows memory
+  - delete in destructor
+  - after owner , destructor is called
+  - shared_ptr (ref counting) - if circular pointer, memory leak still happens
+  - python has an automatic detector

+- resource management
+- software design patterns

+## February - March 2022
-## 2/19
+### 2/19
 - Trees, Huffman tree, AVL, Red Black

-## 3/5
+### 3/5
 - Floyd–Warshall algorithm
 - topological ordering of graph
 - check if graph has cycles

-## 3/12 Algorithms
+### 3/12 Algorithms
 - bit vector, powers of 2
 - binary search
 - two pointer, sliding window